skylight-hq/skylight.digital/pages/toolkits/digital_talent_management/08_building_a_modern_team_culture.md

 Unconscious bias training helps create awareness for this ingrained bias.
 Have everyone on your team attend unconscious bias training.
 This will help improve everyday interactions.
 It'll also help during the interview process as you attempt to build a diverse team.

-- Australia's Queensland government has a [great set of resources on unconscious bias training](https://www.forgov.qld.gov.au/unconscious-biases)
+Australia's Queensland government has a [great set of resources on unconscious bias training](https://www.forgov.qld.gov.au/unconscious-biases)
+{: .callout--alt}

 ## Checklist